section-engineering-education/engineering-education/articles/getting-started-with-quasar-framework/index.md

 The only drawback is it was developed by one person.
 Which may cause developers to rethink the framework's future.

 ### Conclusion
-We've just created a simple app with quasar framework, you can create even bigger enterprise applications with it.
+We've just created a simple app with Quasar framework, you can create even bigger enterprise applications with it.
 Quasar tends to bring a better development environment and argues that not everything should be done like in the last decades.
 If you are a total beginner to Vue and reactive UI libraries and want a good tutorial, I recommend you take a look at [Vue and Quasar video tutorials by Danny](https://www.youtube.com/watch?v=GV-D85D9KJQ&ab_channel=MakeAppswithDanny).

 That is it.